AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/inactive/wf-setup-cannot-kickstart-groupings.md

 ---
-title: "Setup: Cannot use [!UICONTROL Kick-Starts] to set up groupings"
+title: 'Setup: Cannot use [!UICONTROL Kick-Starts] to set up groupings'
-description: "When a user attempts to [!UICONTROL Kick-Start] a grouping, the import is unsuccessful, and the user sees an error message."
+description: When a user attempts to [!UICONTROL Kick-Start] a grouping, the import is unsuccessful, and the user sees an error message.
 hidefromtoc: yes
 feature: System Setup and Administration
+exl-id: e1b0ba88-0af7-432f-89db-de4f50b20ff6
 ---
 # Setup: Cannot use [!UICONTROL Kick-Starts] to set up groupings

 >[!NOTE]